Lef-F/lef-web/README.md

 - [ ] terraform ALL the infra
 - [x] every branch gets a published subdomain automagically
-- [ ] switch away from writting crude HTML/CSS to some fancy markdown to HTML tool
+- [ ] switch away from writing crude HTML/CSS to some fancy markdown to HTML tool
 - [ ] start some sort of blog